Sodalicus/Picard/README.md

 https://github.com/gordonturner/ControlKit/blob/master/Raspbian%20Setup%20and%20Configure%20IR.md

 TODO:
+- ir-keytable confiration on boot
+- make main app independent local-webapp, all options as optional modules
+\- sending sensors data to main app by POSTs
-- logging to database and displaying sensors readings in app and so on, almost done.
+\- logging to database and displaying sensors readings in app and so on, almost done.
 - get those temperature charts working properly
 - 7-segment display for common night clock, diplaying easly visible informations. max7219 7-segment display, as I can't get the TM1637 ones to work.
 Perhaps becuase of:
 https://www.eluke.nl/2018/03/23/fixed-tm1637-led-display-not-working/
 https://www.picprojects.org/archives/347
-As there seem to two 103 capacitors on my modules.
+As there seem to be two 103(10 nano)capacitors on my modules.
 - get some sensors really "outside" already and send data to arduino wireless
 - wireless relay switching of under-ceiling lamp
+- hardcoded configuration is bad, move whatever you can to settings tab in the webapp